-The Vanguard Arts Fund provides development support to diverse teams of artists interested in creating works - especially works that cross artistic disciplines - in a collaborative environment.
-From the seed of an idea for a new play, to a concept for a classic adaptation, to a first draft or first song of a musical, we provide intensive workshop time at various stages of the development process.
+Vanguard Arts Fund applications are now open for Olney Theatre Center’s 2024-2025 season.
+The Vanguard Arts Fund provides developmental support to diverse teams of artists interested in creating theatrical works.
+From the early drafts of a new play, to a concept for a classic adaptation to the first song of a musical, we provide workshop time for various stages of a work’s development process.
 We commit to these artistic teams in hopes of producing their work at Olney Theatre Center in a future season.

 The Vanguard Arts Fund was launched in 2017 with a $350,000 endowment gift from the Eugene B. Casey Foundation; the Fund’s success in developing shows we’ve gone on to produce prompted the Foundation to add $1 million to the endowment in 2022.